 Types of Stovetop Percolators

-Gravity percolator follows the same mechanism we have been discussing previously; the water is circulated up the tube and falls on the coffee grounds through gravity.
+Gravity percolator: This percolator follows the same mechanism we have been discussing previously; the water is circulated up the tube and falls on the coffee grounds through gravity.

-Pressure percolator is more commonly known as the Moka pot.
+Pressure percolator: It is more commonly known as the Moka pot.
 It has a spraying method.
 The boiling water is transferred to the central tube in a similar manner.
-But it’s steam now that is pressurized on the coffee grounds.
+But it’s steam now that is pressurized on the coffee grounds (We have a guide to the best Moka Pots if you are interested in a non-electric espresso maker.
+It’s considered one of the best travel coffee companions for espresso needs).

 You see; the time, method and amount of ingredient addition is the deciding factor as to what kind of end product will you receive.